bbolker/stat794_bigdata/dsatcl_notes_emma.md

 ### 3.3.1 Introducing curl
 * Note from BMB: wget also works... curl is more powerful?
+* Emma: when should we use curl vs wget?

 * Curl:
   * downloads the data and, by default, prints it to standard output
-  *  doesn’t do any interpretation, but luckily other command-line tools can be used to process the data further
+  * doesn’t do any interpretation
   * Example:

   ```